-For the 2019 application year, applicants are invited and encouraged to attend a pre-application conference ("Conference") with CHFA staff.
-Effective for the 2020 application year and beyond, a Conference will be required of all applicants.
-Conferences can be scheduled anytime up to 30 days before the application due date for a funding round, if applicable.
-Beginning for the 2020 application year, Conferences must take place prior to a SharePoint site being created.
+All Applicants shall be required to attend a pre-application conference (Conference) with CHFA staff.
+Conferences can be scheduled anytime up to 14 days before the application due date for a funding round, if applicable.
+Applicants are encouraged to schedule their pre-application meeting as soon as possible in order to incorporate any feedback into their application.
 DOH staff will be included in the Conference if applicable.